I Went to a Psychic Medium and Spoke to Kurt Cobain

 At the end of our session, I felt a strong sense of responsibility.
 Kurt obviously wanted to be heard, and I wanted to help.
 Part of me wonders if Frances will read this and what she'll think.
 Of course I can't help but hope her father's words would bring her some level of peace.

 They did for me.
-In fact, I plan on making an appointment with Karen for another reading soon (sessions can be done in person or over the phone; you can find more information on her website).
+In fact, I plan on making an appointment with Karen for another reading soon.
+You can book your reading with Karen Hollis by calling 860-665-8024 between the hours of 9:00 AM and 7:30 PM.
+For more information about her readings, please see her Readings Page.